TinoSec/Hive5-Cortex-Misp/README.md

 If you want to develop your own Open-Source SOC, this guide will help you, files included here are tested for Ubuntu 22.04 enviroments.

+The examples and files assume that the server's ip is "192.168.1.2", change this value to your server's ip

 The original installation guide can be found https://docs.strangebee.com/thehive/setup/installation/step-by-step-guide/

 # Install required packages TheHive-5